slegras/EBAI2017/hands-on/hands-on.md

 ```

 **Analyze the result of the mapped reads:
-Open the file SRR576933.out (for exemple using the "less" command), which contains some statistics about the mapping.
-How many reads were mapped ?**
+Open the file SRR576933.out (for example using the "less" command), which contains some statistics about the mapping.
+How many reads were mapped?
+How many multi-mapped reads were originally present in the sample?.
+To quit less press 'q'**

 ### 4 - Mapping the control
-1. Repeat the steps above (steps 3-5) for the file SRR576938.fastq.gz.
+1. Repeat the steps above (in 3 - Mapping the experiment) for the file SRR576938.fastq.gz.

 **Analyze the result of the mapped reads:
 Open the file SRR576938.out.
-How many reads were mapped ?**
+How many reads were mapped?**

-**At this point, you should have two SAM files, one for the experiment, one for the control.
-Check the size of your files, how large are they ?**

 ## Estimating the number of duplicated reads
-**Goal**: Obtain a BAM file with duplicated reads
+**Goal**: Duplicated reads i.e reads mapped at the same positions in the genome are present in ChIP-seq results.
+They can arise for several reasons including a biased amplification during the PCR step of the library prep, DNA fragment coming from repetitive elements of the genome, sequencing saturation or the same clusters read several times on the flowcell (i.e optical duplicates).
+As analyzing ChIP-Seq data consist at some point in detecting signal enrichment, we can not keep duplicated reads for subsequent analysis.
+So let's detect them.

 1. Go to the directory with alignment file of treatment (IP)
 ```bash